TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Methodology

-Drawing from adversarial learning paradigms, the two-phase approach in TransNAS-TSAD seeks to enhance the model's sensitivity to anomalies through competitive reconstruction stages.
+Drawing from adversarial learning paradigms, the three-phase approach in \frameworkname{} seeks to enhance the model's sensitivity to anomalies through competitive reconstruction stages.

-\paragraph{Phase 1 - Preliminary Input Reconstruction} This phase, acting as the foundation, aims for a preliminary reconstruction of the input time-series window.
-The preliminary input reconstruction yields a focus score, defined by the deviation of the reconstructed output from the actual input:
+\paragraph{Phase 1 - Preliminary Input Reconstruction} This phase, acting as the foundation, aims for a preliminary reconstruction of the input time-series window, and yields a focus score.
+The latter is defined by the deviation of the reconstructed output from the actual input:

 where \( O_{\text{initial}} \) is the output from the first phase and \( W \) is the input time-series window.
-The resultant ``focus score,'' derived from the deviations in this initial reconstruction, serves as an attention modulator for the subsequent phase.
+The resultant ``focus score'', derived from the deviations in this initial reconstruction, serves as an attention modulator for the subsequent phase.

-\paragraph{Phase 2 - Adversarial, Focus-Driven Reconstruction} Incorporating adversarial elements, this phase utilizes the focus scores from the phase 1 as a guiding beacon.
+\paragraph{Phase 2 - Adversarial, Focus-Driven Reconstruction} Incorporating adversarial elements, this phase utilizes the focus scores from phase 1.
 In the adversarial phase, the second decoder aims to maximize the difference between its output and the input.
 Simultaneously, the first decoder aims to minimize this difference:

 where \( O_{\text{adv1}} \) and \( O_{\text{adv2}} \) are the outputs from the first and second decoders, respectively, during the adversarial phase.